-While it’s easy to say that Waylon lost fair and square, and Merle technically did nothing wrong, it sounds like there might be a little more to the background of their relationship and this story as a whole that he left out of his book.
+While it’s easy, and true, to say that Waylon lost fair and square, and Merle technically did nothing wrong, it sounds like there might be a little more to the background of their relationship and this story as a whole that he left out of his book.

-And we could argue whether Merle or Waylon were both right or wrong all day long, considering Waylon was the one who bet all of that money, but it sounds like what hurt him so deeply was the principle behind what they did.
+And we could argue whether Merle or Waylon were both right or wrong all day long, considering Waylon was the one who bet all of that money knowing good and well he could lose it all, but it sounds like what hurt him so deeply was the principle behind what they did.

-He felt swindled and slighted by Merle, and he added that he “never forgot” the look on their faces when they took his money and ran:
+He admitted that he felt swindled and slighted by Merle, and he added that he “never forgot” the look on their faces when they took his money and ran:

 “I can still remember their faces.
 When I was broke, they said their goodbyes and left.
 I never forgot that.”